A simple divided calculator spreadsheet does the heavy lifting to figure out how many you need to reach your dividend goals

 What is included in the simple dividend calculator spreadsheet

 Depending on your dividend investing goals, you will need to calculate different targets.
-The spreadsheet I created estimates the number of shares (rounded up the the nearest full share) for:
+The spreadsheet I created estimates the number of shares (rounded up to the nearest full share) for:

 - one share per year (approximately a quarter share per quarter)